ryantran2165/sudoku-difficulty/Archive/final.md

 Lastly, we are given the estimated difficulty of the puzzle.
 Sudoku difficulty is not an objective measure, since there are so many different rating systems.
 For this dataset, the difficulty was calculated based on the average depth of search trees over ten attempts.

+&nbsp;&nbsp;&nbsp;&nbsp;
-In this paper, we will utilize a variety of statistical methods from statistics, data mining, and machine learning to analyze this dataset for insights.
+In this paper, we will utilize a variety of statistical methods from statistics, data mining, and machine learning in an attempt to uncover insights into the key determining factors of Sudoku puzzle difficulty.
 More specifically, we will be taking a closer look at how the number of missing values, the values of the digits themselves, and the structure of such values affect the difficulty of the Sudoku puzzles.

 # Methods

+### Clues Distribution

 &nbsp;&nbsp;&nbsp;&nbsp;
 First, we will look at the distribution of the number of clues.